xdmnl/api-documentation/source/includes/_endpoints.md

 tags | array (optional) | List of tag names to add to the conversation (unknown tags will automatically be created). attachments | array (optional) | Binary data of the attached files.
 Available only for [multipart request](#send-multipart-request). metadata | object |
 metadata.thread_ref | string (optional) | Custom reference which will be used to thread messages.
-If you ommit this field, we'll thread by sender instead. metadata.is_inbound | boolean | Whether or not the message is received (inbound) or sent (outbound) by you. metadata.is_archived | boolean (optional) | Whether or not the message should be directly archived once imported.
+If you omit this field, we'll thread by sender instead. metadata.is_inbound | boolean | Whether or not the message is received (inbound) or sent (outbound) by you. metadata.is_archived | boolean (optional) | Whether or not the message should be directly archived once imported.
 (Default: `true`) metadata.should_skip_rules | boolean (optional) | Whether or not the rules should apply to this message.
 (Default: `true`)